Frequently Asked Questions by Learners

 What time of the year can I start an Apprenticeship?

-We take applicants at any time of the year as we have vacancies available all year round but our intake of Engineering Apprentices is in February and September each year.
+We take applicants at any time of the year as we have vacancies available all year round, however our Engineering apprentices will start their Apprenticeships in February or September each year.

 Will I be able to stay with the company once I have completed the Apprenticeship?